hijkzzz/pymarl2/README.md

 - What Matters In On-Policy Reinforcement Learning?
 A Large-Scale Empirical Study
 - The Surprising Effectiveness of MAPPO in Cooperative, Multi-Agent Games

-### Finetuned-QMIX
-Using a few of tricks above (bold texts), we enabled QMIX to solve almost all hard scenarios of SMAC (fine-tuned QMIX for each scenarios).
+Using a few of tricks above (bold texts), we enabled QMIX to solve almost all hard scenarios of SMAC (Fine-tuned hyperparameters for each scenarios).
+(StarCraft 2 version: SC2.4.10)

 | Senarios       | Difficulty |      QMIX (batch_size=128)      |               Finetuned-QMIX              |